analyst-abhi01/Excel-Projects/README.md

 ## Contact Information

 I love connecting with fellow data enthusiasts!
 Feel free to reach out for collaboration, feedback, or just a chat about data analytics.
+If you're looking for free datasets, don't hesitate to DM me on LinkedIn or email me!

-- **Email**: [travi981099@gmail.com]
+- **Email**: travi981099@gmail.com
-- **LinkedIn**: [www.linkedin.com/in/analyst-abhishek]
+- **LinkedIn**: www.linkedin.com/in/analyst-abhishek

 Thank you for visiting my Excel Project Showcase!
 I hope you find inspiration and insight in these projects as I continue my journey in the world of data analytics.